What is IMT in Portugal?

 What is Stamp Duty?

 • How is it calculated?
-It is applied at a fixed rate of 0.8% on the property's purchase price.
+It is applied, as a rule, to the value relevant for tax purposes at the fixed rate of 0.8%.

 • Key difference from IMT: IMT is progressive, whereas Stamp Duty has a fixed rate.